Which data are required to prepare a quotation for heat exchangers?

 To do the thermal calculations we need to know the following information:

 - Thermal properties of the product (density, specific heat, thermal conductivity and viscosity at least at 2 temperatures).

 - Thermal balance (inlet temperature, outlet temperature, flowrate both of product and service.

 To prepare the quotation it is also recommendable to provide some further details, as: required construction material, available space in the plant, connections of product and service side, or maximum pressure drop.

-Which are the most common construction materials in a SACOME heat exchanger?
+Which are the most common construction materials in SACOME tubular heat exchangers?

 Are the SACOME heat exchangers suitable for handling corrosive fluids?

 If your application has corrosion issues, we can advise you about the appropriate quality for the given corrosive agent content and operation temperature, and particular attention will be paid to keep an hygienic design and crevice-free design.

 For more information, please read our technical article How to avoid intergranular corrosion in austenitic stainless steel.

 My product is new, and I don’t know its thermal properties.
 How can we proceed?